Aleadinglight/blog/src/content/posts/supabase_user_profile.md

 ---
 # Supabase Automatic Profile Creation

-Supabase provides us with the `auth.users` table for authentication, but now we want to create a user profile in the `public.profiles` table whenever a new user is added to the system.
+Supabase provides us with the `auth.users` table for authentication, but we usually need more than that.
+To store more information about the user, we should create a new table `public.user_profiles`.
+How should this table behave and how should it integrate nicely with the authentication table?
+In this post we will learn about this.
+The main idea here can also be applied to other platform.

 What are we trying to achieve:
 - Create a secure table that is linked to authentication